 3. Google Ads

-When you optimize your Google My Business profile, you can submit information like your business hours, location, and contact information.
+Google Business Profile is a phenomenal tool for search engine optimization (SEO).
+When you optimize your Google Business Profile, you can submit information like your business hours, location, and contact information.
 Users can then easily find that information when they search for it.

 5. Google Keyword Planner